 How To Remove Tax From a Total Price (Step-by-Step)

-Need to strip the tax out of a receipt total?
-This guide walks through the exact formula and gives you real examples for every scenario.
+Need to strip tax out of a final total?
+This guide walks through the exact formula and shows how to use it correctly.

-- Subtract from total to get the exact tax amount
+- Subtract it from the total if you also want the tax amount

 | Tax Rate | Divide Total By |